 BREAKING NEWS: The China of today is different from the China of 1999.
 Okay, so you knew that, right?
 Are you sure?
-Just like you know your 22-year-old kid is now an adult but in your mind is still 14 or 15 years old?
+Just like you know your 22-year-old kid is now an adult but in your mind you still think of him/her/they as 14 or 15 years old?
 Have you really caught up with today’s China or do you at some level still view it as it was one or two decades ago?
 I ask these questions after reading a China Skinny article, entitled, Why is it Popular?
 Dolce & Gabbana’s Fail Uncovers Restored Chinese Pride?
 This article talks about a “recent Dolce & Gabbana ad campaign” that was not taken well by China’s netizens:

 China’s netizens took to social media, condemning D&G for its apparent espousal of backward and racist associations with China.
 The overwhelming sentiment was that the China photographed perpetuated Western viewpoints of an underdeveloped, dirty and inferior land.
 The people wanted to know: why was their country still represented by tuk-tuk drivers and pudgy, awkward tourists?
 The photos had gone global, posted on D&G’s western media like Instagram and Facebook, and the people were mad.